 In this section, we evaluate the effectiveness of hashing for neighborhood search of posterior exemplars.
-Two kNN tasks are investigated, namely, phoneme classification using phonetic posteriors, and linguistic parsing using phonological posteriors.
+Two kNN tasks are investigated, namely, phonetic classification using phone posteriors, and automatic prosodic event detection using phonological posteriors.

 3.1.
 DNN Setup for Phonetic Posteriors